hantingxie/gamesparks-docs-v2/MARKDOWN/Getting Started/Creating a Virtual Good/Lua Virtual Goods.md

 Create a function that will build and send the [BuyVirtualGoodsRequest](/API Documentation/Request API/Store/BuyVirtualGoodsRequest.md).
 We'll be buying the Gold_Coin we created in the [previous tutorial](/Getting Started/Creating a Virtual Good/README.md).
 Set the quantity and currency type to 1 and set the ShortCode to the name of the item.

-The response will help you confirm the item that's been purchased and if any errors occurred.
+The response will help you confirm the item that's been purchased and if any errors occurred:

 ```